 Tutoring Essays and Tips

-Advice to Tutors (Dartmouth College) This really helpful site from Dartmouth covers everything from how to open a session to uncooperative students to controlling the pace of a session.
+Advice for Tutors (Dartmouth College) This really helpful site from Dartmouth covers everything from how to open a session to uncooperative students to controlling the pace of a session.
 C.H.

 Changing Attitudes: Writing Center Workshops in the Classroom (Praxis Writing Center Journal) While much of our work takes place in the Writing Center, the job of a Writing Associate extends outside of the center and into the classroom.
 Here is a great article discussing the ever-changing and even essential role that a classroom Writing Associate -and the Writing Center in extension - can have on the classroom writing process.
 The author, Holly Ryan, also offers some great ideas for ways to facilitate a meaningful and mutually beneficial relationship between the WA and the classroom professor.
 R.W.

-English as a Second Language (Dartmouth College) Are you having troubles tutoring second language writers (ESL writers)?
+Working with ESL Writers (Middlebury College) Are you having troubles tutoring second language writers (ESL writers)?
 Are you frustrated when there are only a few minutes left, but every sentence in the paper needs to be fixed?
 This website could help you deal with those problems.
-It explains important conventions and rhetorical patterns, helps you to understand ESL writers' problems, and shows you what to do.
-The site also includes a list of the most frequently seen grammar problems in ESL writers' papers, from the problems of articles and prepositions to the touchy one of "we just don't say it that way here."
-X.Z.
+It explains important conventions and rhetorical patterns, helps you to understand ESL writers, and shows you what to do.

 Flexing Nonverbal Muscles: The Role of Body Language in the Writing Center (Writing Lab Newsletter) This "Tutor's Column" from the Writing Lab Newspaper explores how our bodies can work against the tutor in peer-to-peer sessions.